-All BTE hearing aids have a telecoil built in, if your telephone has a built in tele-loop, you can switch into telecoil programme in order to improve the sound reception further.
+If your hearing instrument has a telecoil (and your telephone has a built in tele-loop) you can switch into telecoil program in order to improve the sound reception further.

-Remember that the telecoil in your hearing instruments may pick up disturbing signals from electronic devices, such as fax machines, computers, televisions or similar.
+Remember that the telecoil in hearing instruments may pick up disturbing signals from electronic devices, such as fax machines, computers, televisions or similar.
 Make sure that the hearing instrument has a distance of 2-3 meters to such devices when using the telecoil programme.